Benign overfitting in leaky ReLU networks with moderate input dimension: Introduction

 \subsection{Summary of contributions}

 Our key results are summarized as follows. \begin{itemize} \item In Theorem \ref{thm:perceptron-leakyrelu}, we prove that a leaky ReLU network trained on linearly separable data with gradient descent and the hinge loss will attain zero training loss in finitely many iterations.
 Moreover, the network weight matrix $\mW$ at convergence will be approximately max-margin in the sense that $\|\mW\| = O\left(\frac{\|\vw^*\|}{\alpha \sqrt{m}}\right)$, where $\alpha$ is the leaky parameter of the activation function, $m$ is the width of the network, and $\vw^*$ is the max-margin linear classifier.
 We apply this result to derive generalization bounds for the network on test data. \item In Theorem~\ref{thm:leakyrelu-benign-overfitting}, we establish conditions under which benign overfitting occurs for leaky ReLU networks.
-If the input dimension $d$, number of training points $n$, and signal strength $\gamma$ satisfy $d = \Omega(n)$ and $\gamma = \Omega(\frac{1}{n})$, then the network will exhibit benign overfitting.
-We emphasize that existing works on benign overfitting require $d = \Omega(n^2\log n)$ to ensure nearly orthogonal data. \item In Theorem~\ref{thm:leakyrelu-nonbenign-overfitting}, we find conditions under which non-benign overfitting occurs.
+If the input dimension $d$, number of training points $n$, number of corrupt points $k$, and signal strength $\gamma$ satisfy $d = \Omega(n)$ and $\gamma = \Omega(\frac{1}{k})$, then the network will exhibit benign overfitting.
+We emphasize that existing works on benign overfitting require $d = \Omega(n^2\log n)$ to ensure nearly orthogonal data. \item In Theorem~\ref{thm:leakyrelu-benign-overfitting-lb}, we find a complementary lower bound for the generalization error to show that, for gradient descent classifiers, the bound in Theorem~\ref{thm:leakyrelu-benign-overfitting} is tight up to a constant in the exponent that can depend on $\alpha$. \item In Theorem~\ref{thm:leakyrelu-nonbenign-overfitting}, we find conditions under which non-benign overfitting occurs.
 If $d = \Omega(n)$ and $\gamma = O(\frac{1}{d})$, then the network will exhibit non-benign overfitting: in particular its generalization error will be at least $\frac{1}{8}$. \end{itemize}